GeneSourceCodeChain/GeneSourceCodeDAG/EOSWrapper/README.md

 ### how to test
-compile EOSIO and place contract directory under current directory. build a testnet with the following command
+compile EOSIO and place contract directory under current directory.

+Then, build a testnet with the following command
 ```Bash
 ./demo
 ```